soleil-ica/Lima-tango-cpp/doc/SpectralInstrument/spectralinstrument.rst

-.. _lima-tango-spectral:
+.. _lima-tango-spectral-instrument:

-Spectral Tango C++ device
+Spectral Instrument Tango C++ device
 ==========================

-This is the reference documentation of the Spectral Tango C++ device.
+This is the reference documentation of the Spectral Instrument Tango C++ device.

 Properties